Differentially-Private Multi-Tier Federated Learning

 \section{Introduction}

-The concept of privacy has significantly evolved in the digital age, particularly with regards to data collection, sharing, and utilization in machine learning (ML)~\cite{Liu2021,Mohammad2019,Emiliano2021,Keith2017,Yang2021priv}.
-The ability to extract knowledge from massive datasets is a double-edged sword; while it empowers ML algorithms, it simultaneously exposes individuals' sensitive information to potential misuse.
-Therefore, it is crucial to develop ML methods that respect user privacy and conform to robust data protection standards~\cite{Farokhi2021priv,Chu2022MitigatingBI,chang2023asynchronous}.

-To this end, federated learning (FL) has emerged as an attractive paradigm for distributing ML over networks, as it obviates the need to share raw data by allowing for the model updates to occur directly on the edge devices where the data originates~\cite{Chu2022MitigatingBI,lin2021timescale,mcmahan2017communication,lin2023delay,wang2019adaptive,haddadpour2019convergence,hosseinalipour2020multi}.
-Information transmitted over the network is in the form of locally trained models for periodic aggregations at a central server.
-Nonetheless, as promising as FL may be, it is not invulnerable to privacy threats: it has been shown that adversaries with access to model updates can reverse engineer and reconstruct sensitive device-side data~\cite{Wei2020,zhao2020idlg,Zhu2019,Wang2019TM}.
+The concept of privacy has significantly evolved in the digital age, particularly with regards to data sharing and utilization in machine learning (ML)~\cite{Mohammad2019}.
+Federated learning (FL) has emerged as an attractive paradigm for distributing ML over networks, as it allows for model updates to occur locally on the edge devices~\cite{wang2019adaptive,lin2021timescale}.
+Nonetheless, FL is also susceptible to privacy threats: it has been shown that adversaries with access to model updates can reverse engineer attributes of device-side data~\cite{Zhu2019,Wang2019TM}.
 This has motivated different threads of investigation on privacy preservation within the FL framework.
-One common approach has been the introduction of differential privacy (DP) mechanisms into FL~\cite{Poor2020LDP,Shen2022imp,Zhao2021LDP,Shi2021HDP,chandrasekaran2022HDP,Wang2022DP,Sun2022DP}.
-DP injects calibrated noise into the data or query responses to prevent the leakage of individual-level information, offering a privacy-utility tradeoff.
-In this work, we are interested in exploring and improving this tradeoff for DP infusion over practical FL deployments.
+One common approach has been the introduction of differential privacy (DP) mechanisms into FL~\cite{Shen2022imp,Zhao2021LDP,Shi2021HDP,chandrasekaran2022HDP}, where calibrated noise is injected into the data to protect individual-level information, creating a privacy-utility tradeoff for FL.